 (i) The intentional dissipation, waste, depletion, or destruction of marital assets after the filing of the petition or within 2 years prior to the filing of the petition.

 (j) Any other factors necessary to do equity and justice between the parties.”

 The factor most courts look to in determining the retention of a marital home is the involvement of minor children in the proceeding.
 If you and your spouse share a minor child, the court will likely award the marital home to the primary caregiver.
 Retaining the marital home by the primary caregiver has been found to be a compelling factor by the court and further to be in the best interest of the child.
 In Edgar v.
 Edgar, 668 So.2d 1059 (Fla.
 2d DCA 1996), the court noted the existence of minor children in the family and awarded the marital home to the wife until the children reached the age of majority.
 Similarly, in the case of Dehler v.
 Dehler, 648 So.
 2d 819 (Fla.
 4th DCA 1995), the court expanded upon this, and added in the requirement of “absent compelling financial reasons,” the parent with primary time sharing should be awarded the home until age of majority or wife remarries.
 It is important to know your goals and expectations in regards to your marital home, and discuss with your Orlando Divorce Attorney your options.

 When facing divorce, property distribution can be very stressful for all parties.
 Working with a knowledgeable Orlando Divorce Attorney can ease the burden and help both parties to come up with solutions that everyone can live with.

 Speaking to an attorney at our Orlando office is free of charge, and we accept calls 24 hours a day, 7 days a week.
 Contact us at 407-512-0887 or complete an online contact form to get in touch with a member of our team today.
-We also have offices in Panama City, Fort Walton, Pensacola and Tallahassee.
+We also have offices in Panama City, Fort Walton, Pensacola and Navarre.